 The term RAW is an appropriate nomenclature for the file format, beyond the META data transferred from the camera in the file, the RAW data has zero color content, it literally is RAW grayscale data.
 In terms of color it's simply 3 grayscale data streams that are composited together in the RAW converting software to display as color.

-One grayscale data stream for each of the RGB color model and non destructive editing are the core aspects of the original RAW file and the RAW converter concept of work flow.
+One grayscale data stream for each of the RGB color model colors and non destructive editing are the core aspects of the original RAW file and the RAW converter concept of work flow.

-However these additional image editing features added to the RAW converters may have added value to the user, how you would measure that value depends on your work flow.
+These additional image editing features added to the RAW converters may have added value to the user, how you would measure that value depends on your work flow.
 The one key concept that I have found to all RAW editors and I can't stress this enough is that the edits are non destructive, you can always go back to zero and start again.

 I use AfterShot Pro because it is more atuned to my concept of RAW editors.
 It allows all the core RAW edits, it has RAW noise removal and perfectly clear as features as well as Denoise in the application, batch processing, tone curves, color management and image management to mention a few features.

 Some have really attempted to be both RAW converters and image editors.
 Some have done better at it than others but in my opinion none fit the bill.
-Most likely it's because I'm like most image editors, a user gets used to using their image editing application of preference so for a RAW editor to fit the bill it would need to function as a completely functional RAW editing plugin to your favorite image editor/graphics suite.
+Most likely it's because I'm like most image editor professionals, a user get used to using their image editing application of preference so for a RAW editor to fit the bill it would need to function as a completely functional RAW editing plugin to your favorite image editor/graphics suite.

 I also use Corel Photo-PAINT 2020 and Corel PaintShop Pro 2021, GIMP, PhotoLine, Denoise, Akvis and PhotoZoom Pro.
-As shown in the images below on the left is the RAW conversion cropped for an up close view.
+As shown in the images below, on the left is the RAW conversion done in AfterShot Pro 3, cropped for an up close view in Photo-PAINT.
 After the conversion in AfterSot Pro where some noise and many other enhancements took place, the image went back and forth between 2 other applications for noise reduction, cloning and other enhancements.